sevidmusic/Roady/README.md

 ### Create The Homepage.php Dynamic Output File

-The App Package in this example defines a DynamicOutputComponent named Homepage which references a Dynamic Output file named Homepage.php, this file must be created in the App Package's `DynamicOutput` directory.
+The App Package in this example defines a DynamicOutputComponent named Homepage which references a Dynamic Output file named `Homepage.php`, this file must be created in the App Package's `DynamicOutput` directory.

-9. Create Homepage.php:
+9. Create `"$HOME/SingleAppWebsite/DynamicOutput/Homepage.php"`:

    Run: `vim "$HOME/SingleAppWebsite/DynamicOutput/Homepage.php"`